molgenis/vip/docs/usage/workflow.md

 4. Concatenate short variant calling and structural variant calling `vcf` files per chunk per sample
 5. Continue with step 3. of the `vcf` workflow

+Known limitation: Clair3 is not calling the small variants on the Mitochondia.

 For details, see [here](https://github.com/molgenis/vip/blob/main/vip_cram.nf).

 ## VCF